Mr. Nasser Parvinrouh

 My father inspired me to manage a gym of which we are proud.
 Being a responsible steward of the gym, its staff, and the families we serve is the most significant and fulfilling role in my life.
 I love the opportunity of being able to make a positive impact in the lives of our gymnasts and cheerleaders.
 My staff and I continuously focus on professional development, especially as it relates to ensuring and optimizing positive development for the children we train.
 It’s such an honor being a part of a gym that has been successful for generations and I look forward to Inspiring Dreams and Motivating Champions for more generations to come.

-Hey, my name is Allison and I am currently a student at Bishop State studying to be a Physical Therapist Assistant.
+Hey, my name is Allison and I am currently a Nusring Student at the University of South Alabama.
 I graduated from the University of South Alabama in May of 2017 with a degree in Recreational Therapy.
 I did gymnastics at Prattville YMCA until I graduated high school in 2012, and I was the 2011 Level 7 State Bars and All-Around Champion.

 I truly believe that Gymnastics is the best sport.
 Gymnastics contributed greatly to molding me into the person I am today.
 The countless hours spent training helped develop my determination and drive, my attention to details, and my resilience that transfers to all other aspects of life.